raginmari/RAGTextField/README.md

 #### The text background view

 Add a view to the background of the text by assigning an arbitrary view to the `textBackgroundView` property.
 Its frame is updated by `RAGTextField` when required.
-Just add and forget (it's never that simple...).
 The view is sized so that it matches the size of the text plus padding (see below).

 These are the different ways you can **customize the appearance** of the text background view.

 - Use the `horizontalTextPadding` property to apply padding to the left and right of the text.
 The padding expands the text background view horizontally.
 - Use the `verticalTextPadding` property to apply padding to the top (between the text and the placeholder) and bottom (between the text and the hint) of the text.
 The padding expands the text background view vertically.

+#### The underline view

+Use the class `UnderlineView` to better approximate the look and feel of the Android/Material text field; it draws an underline below the text.
+Assign an instance of the class to the `textBackgroundView` property of the text field.
+The animation of the line has to be triggered manually, for example from a `UITextFieldDelegate` implementation.

 ## Known issues

 These are known or possible issues with `RAGTextField`:

-- The clear button is displayed to the right (i.e. outside) of the text background view which may not be what you want.
-Moreover (and probably more annoyingly), the text background view resizes every time the clear button is shown or hidden.
 - The `attributedText` property of UITextField *may* not be supported.
 - The `attributedPlaceholder` of UITextField is not supported.
 - The `borderStyle` property should be `.none`.
 Others *may* not be supported.
-- The `leftView` and `rightView` properties *may* not be supported (at least they will most certainly appear at the wrong position).

 These issues will hopefully be addressed in future updates.